ColinKennedy/ways/docs/why.rst

     print(info2['JOB'])
     # Result on Windows: 'someJobName_123'

-This can be done with Ways, too.
+This can be done with Ways, too, with a slight modification of the Plugin Sheet.

 .. code-block :: yaml